alonpresman/AlonPresman/Writeups/THM/plotted-tms.md

 After create it on your machine you nedd to upload it to the victim machine with python server:

 ```
-on your nachine, open the server with this command inside the directory that includs the backup.sh file:
+on your machine, open the server with this command inside the directory that includs the backup.sh file:

 python3 -m http.server